 When podcaster Wallace travels to Canada to interview someone, he winds up meeting a strange man named Howe who has many stories to tell about his past life during his interview.
 Wallace wakes up the next day finding out Howe isn't the person he thought he was.
 Howe has plans to surgically and mentally turn Wallace into a walrus.

-Lapointe mentions that he requires his "Double double, with eight sugars."
+Lapointe mentions that he requires his "Double double, with eight sugars and a dash of cream."
 A "double double" is a common way of ordering coffee in Tim Hortons (a very popular coffee chain in Canada) and refers to wanting your coffee with two creams and two sugars.
 The addition of "eight sugars" therefor makes no sense.
 See more »

 See more »

 And the Director would like to thank everyone who said #WalrusYes - either online or in real life.
 See more »

 Viral Video Theme